Early Stages of the Regulation of Class Actions

 Members of the claimant group or community are allowed to join the trial during the proceedings or up to 18 months after the judgment is considered res judicata.

 To make sure that all members of the community or group are informed that a collective action has been admitted and is being processed, the court may order the notification through any means it considers appropriate, taking into consideration the size, location and other relevant characteristics of the group or community.
 The notice has to be economic, efficient, and extensive, considering the circumstances of the case.
+The Mexican Supreme Court of Justice, by a precedent issued in June 2022, determined that notifications may be made by alternative means including the publication of notices in billing statements and the web pages on respondent companies.

 In order to join the class, members of the group or community have to submit an express communication, through any means, to the common representative or to the legal representative of the plaintiffs, which will be obliged to then file the request before the court.
 The court must analyse the request and issue the corresponding ruling.